Xatunix/mlb-led-scoreboard/README.md

 - Added "ring of lights" "crawling" animation for positive plays for the offense (hits)
 - Added "ring of lights" "chasing" animations for walks, steals, and hit by pitches
 - Added static "ring of lights" in red for Strikeouts
+- Added ability to display balls/strikes with circles instead of numbers (DISABLED, look for "cCount" booleon and set to "True" to re-enable)

 Between Innings Display:
 - Commented Out via flag: Added scrolling compatibility for long names in-between innings